Introduction to Do While Loop in Python

 Syntax of while

-So as we are used to do while loops in all basic languages and we want it in python.
+We are used to doing while loops in all basic languages, and we want it in python.
 The do-while loop is important because it executes at least once before the condition is checked.
-Though python cannot do it explicitly, we can do it in the following way
+Though python cannot do it explicitly, we can do it in the following way.

 Syntax while if

 In python, while loop repeatedly executes the statements in the loop if the condition is true.
 In a while loop, the test condition is checked first, and if it is true, then the block of statements inside the loop is executed.
 After one iteration, again, the test condition is checked, and this process is continued until the test condition evaluates to false.
 The do-while loop which is not in python it can be done by the above syntax using while loop with break/if /continue statements.
 In this, if the condition is true, then while statements are executed, if not true, another condition is checked by if loop and the statements in it are executed.
 The break statement is used to bring the program control out of the if loop.
 In other words, the break is used to abort the current execution of the program.

 In the above example, we can see; first, the statement i=1 is initialized, and then we are checking it with a while loop.
 If the value of the i =1, then we are printing the current value of i.
 Then the current I value is added with 1 to get the new value of i.
 This block is repeated till the I value reaches to 5 as this condition (i > 5) is checked in the if loop, and this loop stops after i =5 as there is a break statement, which if loop stops.

 In the python body of the while, the loop is determined through indentation.
 As there is no proper indentation for specifying do while loop in python, therefore there is no do-while loop in python, but it is done with while loop itself.
 The body of the while loop starts with indentation, and as soon as the unindented line is found, then that is marked as the end of the loop.